syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 In the time editor, the [TimePicker](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/timepicker?view=net-maui-7.0&tabs=windows) will be loaded.

-In the time editor, the default time value (12:00 AM) is displayed.
+In the time editor, by default (12:00 AM) will be displayed.

 {% tabs %}
 {% highlight C# %}